JoakimGit/Real-Kanban/README.md

 - [ ] make responsive for mobile
 - [ ] better error handling?
 - [ ] logging/metrics?
-- [ ] overall ui polishing
+- [x] overall ui polishing
+- [x] login/signup page

 7. ### Deployment

 - [x] deploy Tanstack app to netlify
 - [x] deploy convex to production
-- [ ] create cron job that resets db on a schedule, and seeds db with fresh data
+- [x] create cron job that resets db on a schedule, and seeds db with fresh data
-- [ ] do something about not-yet-implemented features that are currently shown
+- [x] do something about not-yet-implemented features that are currently shown

 ### Other thoughts